The Green Colosseum by Emmet FitzGerald

 The green Colosseum didn’t last forever.
 In 1870, Italy was unified under a secular democratic government, which took control of the city of Rome from the papacy.
 This new government wanted to usher in a rational, scientific modern Italian identity rooted in ancient Roman history.
 They wanted to showcase this magnificent Roman ruin, and they saw all the plants as destructive invaders.
 Some botanists pushed back and tried preserve this unique ecosystem, but, in the end, most of the plants were cleared from the structure.

-Paul Campbell says that when he sees all these beautiful paintings of the Colosseum looking like this lush garden of rare plants, he feels a sense of loss.
+Paul Cooper says that when he sees all these beautiful paintings of the Colosseum looking like this lush garden of rare plants, he feels a sense of loss.
 The vines and the trees tell an important piece of building’s story and raise important questions about which aspects of a ruin we choose to preserve, and what gets cleared away.